facebookarchive/hack-langspec/spec/10-expressions.md

 $doubler2 = function ($p) { return $p * 2; };
 ```

 Lambda expressions automatically capture any variables appearing in their body that also appear in the enclosing lexical function scopes transitively (i.e., nested lambda expressions can refer to variables from several levels out, with intermediate lambda expressions capturing that variable so it can be forwarded to the inner lambda expression).
 Variables are only captured when they are statically visible as names in the enclosing scope; i.e., the capture list is computed statically, not based on dynamically defined names in the scope.
-A lambda expression's captured variables are captured with the same by-value semantics that are used for variables in an *anonymous-function-use-clause* of an *anonymous-function-creation-expression* ([§§](10-expressions.md#anonymous-function-creation)).
+A lambda expression's captured variables are captured with the same by-value semantics that are used for variables in an *anonymous-function-use-clause* of an [*anonymous-function-creation-expression*](10-expressions.md#anonymous-function-creation).

 This operator is right-associative and lambda-expressions can be chained together, allowing expressions of the form `$f = $x ==> $y ==> $x + $y`.